 Mix the plain flour, cornflour, black pepper and salt in a bowl

-Combine the water, sesame oil and garlic paste in a separate, then add to the dry ingredients
+Combine the water, sesame oil and garlic paste in a separate bowl, then add to the dry ingredients

-Continue to stir until there and then quickly add in the cauliflower florets (it will thicken over time otherwise).
+Continue to stir until combined and then quickly add in the cauliflower florets (it will thicken over time otherwise).
 Tumble with your hands until the cauliflower is well coated

 Transfer the cauliflower to the baking tray, trying not to pour too much batter in or else this will stick all of the florets together once cooked

 Bake for 25 mins until golden.
 Meanwhile make the sticky sauce.